• Skip to primary navigation

 One Pot Chicken and Stuffing in a casserole and plated on a dish, with a glass of white wine

-Coincidentally, the week leading up to us getting a tree is filled with anticipation and excitement (it also means Christmas movies and music officially enter our home) and so what better way to honour the week than with a quick and easy One Pot Chicken and Sausage Thanksgiving-esque dish.
-Skipping the process of actually stuffing the bird, our One Pot Chicken and Stuffing dish takes less than an hour for a take on traditional Thanksgiving favourites.
+Coincidentally, the week leading up to us getting a tree is filled with anticipation and excitement (it also means Christmas movies and music officially enter our home) and so what better way to honor the week than with a quick and easy One Pot Chicken and Sausage Thanksgiving-esque dish.
+Skipping the process of actually stuffing the bird, our One Pot Chicken and Stuffing dish takes less than an hour for a take on traditional Thanksgiving favorites.

 Plated One Pot Chicken and Stuffing with white wine and a le creuset braiser in the background